Age-of-information minimization via opportunistic sampling by an energy harvesting source: Numerical results

 \subsection{Markovian model, $N=1$, known dynamics}

-We consider a two state Markovian fading channel ($m=2$), where $C_{1}$ is the good channel state and $C_{2}$ is the bad channel state.
-The channel state transition probabilities are $q_{1,2}=0.1$ and $q_{2,1}=0.1$, and the corresponding packet transmission success probabilities are $p_1=0.9, p_2=0.4$.
-Also, for the Markovian energy harvesting process, we consider the transition probabilities $h_{1,2}=0.3$ and $h_{2,1} =0.3$.
-When the source node is in harvesting state, the energy packet generation process is i.i.d. $Bernoulli(\lambda)$ across time, and otherwise zero.
+For numerical work, we have considered a two-state ($m=2$) Gilbert-Eliot channel model \cite{gilbert1960capacity, mushkin1989capacity} since it is practical as well as results in low computational complexity, and has been used in many recent papers involving AoI and EH source \cite{pan2022age, fountoulakis2023scheduling, yao2021age, abad2017channel}.
+While the Gilbert-Eliot channel model is a classic model, it is also highly relevant to millimeter-wave (mm-wave) communication which is a key driver for 5G and beyond wireless communications.
+Due to small wavelength, narrow beamwidth, and large propagation loss, mm-wave signals are highly susceptible to blocking and the channel can rapidly switch between on and off states due to the movement of obstacles and reflectors \cite{pan2022age, yao2019integrating, bildea2015link, he2014adaptive, dias2023millimeter}.
+Thus, the Gilbert-Eliot channel model can be used for mm-wave communication channels with the ``On" and ``Off" states representing Line of Sight (LOS) and Non-Line of Sight conditions, respectively.
+However, the procedure described in this paper can be used to numerically analyze any finite $m$-state channel model, and similar results can be obtained there too. \\ Here, we consider a two-state Markovian fading channel ($m=2$), where $C_{1}$ is the good channel state and $C_{2}$ is the bad channel state.
+The channel state transition probabilities are $q_{1,2}=0.1$ and $q_{2,1}=0.1$ \cite{fountoulakis2023scheduling, yao2021age}, and the corresponding packet transmission success probabilities are $p_1=0.9$ and $p_2=0.4$.
+Also, for the Markovian energy harvesting process, we consider the transition probabilities $h_{1,2}=0.3$ and $h_{2,1} =0.3$ \cite{sombabu2020age, ceran2021learning}.
+When the source node is in a harvesting state, the energy packet generation process is i.i.d. $Bernoulli(\lambda)$ across time, and otherwise zero.
 We consider $B=9$, $E_{p}=1$ unit, $E_{s}=1$ unit, and $\lambda=0.4$.